elastic/integrations/packages/citrix_adc/docs/README.md

 ### Load Balancing Virtual Server

-This is the `lbvserver` data stream. lbvserver stands for Load Balancing Virtual Server.
-The load balancing server is logically located between the client and the server farm, and manages traffic flow to the servers in the server farm.
+This is the `lbvserver` data stream.
+The load balancing server is logically located between the client and the server farm, and manages traffic flow to the servers in the server farm. `lbvserver` data stream collects metrics related to name, state, client connections, requests, and responses.

 An example event for `lbvserver` looks as following: